ros-controls/roadmap/design_drafts/hardware_access.md

 **System**
 A system is meant to be a more complex hardware setup which contains multiple joints and sensors.
 This is mostly used for third-party robotic systems such as robotic arms or industrial setups, which have their own (proprietary) API.
-The implementation of the system hardware resource thus serves as an interface between the hardware and the controller to provide this API.
+The implementation of the system hardware resource serves as an interface between the hardware and the controller to provide this API.
 ```xml
 <ros2_control name="MyComplexRobot" type="system">
   <hardware>